Peggy Dow Helmerich School of Drama

 OU’s Helmerich School of Drama is the second oldest dramatic training institution in the nation, and has a long, distinctive history and a reputation for excellence.
 This performance-based degree is supported by diverse production options performed in our five spaces and the Helmerich Camera Action Studio.
 On the main-stages, an average of three plays, two musicals, three dance productions and two operas comprise the University Theatre season (nine-month academic year).
 In the Lab Theatre in Beatrice Carr Wallace Old Science Hall and the Gilson Studio Theatre another four to five plays are mounted, including two senior directed productions.
 Throughout the year, students hone their skills in a professional and challenging production season.

 The Helmerich School of Drama has been the birthplace of several world and regional premieres.
 The school’s commitment to new works adds to the exciting atmosphere that permeates the student’s academic career.
 The Faith Broome Playwright in Residence Program and the Faith Broome Young Playwrights’ Festival are pivotal in our effort to expose our community to new works.
 Students are encouraged to attend a number of professional auditions each year and our local patrons group, the Theatre Guild, provides significant travel grants to assist in this endeavor.
-The School of Drama is accredited by the National Association of Schools of Theatre (NAST) and is active in the Kennedy Center American College Theatre Festival, having been invited to compete on the national platform for five out of the last ten years.
+The School of Drama is active in the Kennedy Center American College Theatre Festival, having been invited to compete on the national platform for seven out of the last ten years.

 The Helmerich School of Drama administrative offices are located at 121 Wallace Old Science Hall, on the North Oval.
 The University Theatre building - the Fine Arts Center - is at 563 Elm on the northwest corner of the Norman campus.
 Completed in 1965, the Fine Arts Center contains faculty offices, classrooms, dance studios, construction shops and storage spaces for scenery, costumes, lights, and properties, a computer-aided design lab, the highly flexible 600-seat Rupel J. Jones Theatre, and the more intimate, 250-seat Weitzenhoffer Theatre.
 The close proximity to the other schools in the OU Arts District gives students easy access to the Museum of Art, the Fine Arts Library and the Reynolds Performing Arts Center.
-In addition to the facilities in the Fine Arts Center, Wallace Old Science Hall houses the 75-seat Lab Theatre, the 65-seat Gilson Studio Theatre, faculty and administrative offices, a design lab, and the Drama Library.The season auditions are open to all students in the University.
-Classes in many aspects of theatre are offered to non-majors for elective credit.
+In addition to the facilities in the Fine Arts Center, Wallace Old Science Hall houses the 75-seat Lab Theatre, the 65-seat Gilson Studio Theatre, faculty and administrative offices, a design lab, and the Drama Library.

 A number of scholarships and awards are available to qualified students.
 Applications for scholarships through the online process located on our webpage.
 Additional non-drama scholarships and financial aid are available through the University of Oklahoma Office of Financial Aid Services.
 These applications must be made separately.
 The following drama scholarships are available to qualified students: